 Other key celebrity announcements followed, and other famous people infected with HIV included actor Rock Hudson, tennis player Arthur Ashe, singer Freddie Mercury, writer Isaac Asimov, French philosopher Michel Foucault, designer Tina Chow, Russian dancer Rudolf Nureyev, and Portuguese singer António Variações – illustrating that AIDS is a disease that knows no national boundaries.

 A diagnostic test kit using polymerase chain reaction (PCR) technology was developed to help healthcare professionals detect within a few hours the presence of HIV using the virus’s DNA.4 This more sensitive test means diagnosis of patients in earlier stages of infection is possible.
 Moreover, immediate diagnosis leads to treatment starting right away, and gives the

 This second type of antiretroviral medicine suppresses the virus by blocking an HIV enzyme known as protease.
 Without protease activity, no copies of the virus can be made, interrupting the HIV life cycle.
 Protease inhibitors are still used today in combination with other antiretrovirals.

 Not everyone's HIV is the same.

 Quantitative diagnostic testing determines the amount of HIV virus circulating in the body.
 By measuring viral load, doctors can gauge treatment response.
 Our understanding of how the virus worked then changed - we learned it did not stay dormant, but quickly replicated to build strength, which meant asymptomatic patients could still be infectious.
-This is why initiatives like the Global Access Program (launched in 2015) are important for providing HIV viral load testing to countries hardest hit by the epidemic.
+This is why initiatives like the

 Meet an HIV-positive Muppet.